To create a new road, first click the button and then the button to start a new centreline.

 The mouse cursor will be shown as a cross when over the drawing, indicating that you should click the start position for the road centreline.

 After clicking the start point, a line will be shown stretching to the mouse cursor position.
 Click the next point to place the line, and continue placing further IPs (Intersection Points) to describe the path of the road centreline.

-You would usually use Snap to Point to select the start of the centrelne, then switch to Snap to Arc to add each curve along the line, and then swicth back to Snap to Point to select the end point.
+Another approach to quickly add a centreline is to start by using Snap to Point to snap to the start point of the centrelne, switch to Snap to Arc, then snap to each of the arcs on the layout, and finally switch back to Snap to Point to select the end point of the centreline.

 Note: Avoid placing IPs on the ends of arcs.
 Doing so would allow the centreline to become non-tangential.

-With Snap to Arc selected, the arcs highlight as you move the mouse near and you can click to add to the centreline path:
+With Snap to Arc selected, the arcs highlight as you move the mouse near and you can click to add to the arc IP centreline path:

 Note: You can also use the various snap options on the snap toolbar, and make temporary construction lines using the construction line toolbar.

 Also, you can right-click the mouse to get a menu where you can select Enter Coordinate to type the desired coordinate on the keyboard.